tomaslin/AiChatFlow/README.md

 aiChatFlow adds a panel to supported AI chat websites that allows you to:

-1. Capture and save chat transcripts
+1. Capture and save complete chat transcripts
 2. Create and manage files in your workspace
 3. Edit saved conversations
-4. Replay prompts to the AI
+4. Replay prompts from one provider in another provider
 5. Download your data for backup or sharing

 ## Screenshots